carp-lang/Carp/docs/DynamicSemantics.md

 # Dynamic Semantics

-This document will help us rewrite Carp's dynamic evaluator (defined in Eval.hs) to make it behave in a more principled and non-surprising way.
+This document describes historical goals for rewriting Carp's dynamic evaluator.

+The evaluator has since moved to a VM-backed architecture.
+For the current implementation, see [Dynamic Evaluator VM](EvaluatorVM.md).

 ## Goals of the rewrite
 * Fix the various bugs related to dynamic evaluation that has been found (see "Relevant issues" below).